Do Hydrangeas Come Back Year After Year?

 I wouldn’t say hydrangeas are fragile in a wide range of climates, but they may not survive in areas with extremely cold environments.
 So, you must ensure your home is dry and warm for their survival.

 If you live in prime winter areas, ensure the hydrangeas are always hydrated.
 Do not forget that dry hydrangeas have weak roots.
-The roots will lose strength after getting dried before the winter season.
+The roots will lose strength after drying before the winter season.

 If you reside in a region where the temperature never dips below 0 degrees Fahrenheit, your hydrangeas will likely thrive without additional winter protection.